TrustLak/Lyft-challenge/README.md

-# Symantic-segmentation-challenge
+# Semantic-segmentation-challenge
-Lyft symantic segmentation challenge for a autonomous driving using Clara dataset.
+Lyft semantic segmentation challenge for a autonomous driving using Clara dataset.